Robert A. Sloan is a San Francisco-based science fiction writer, art writer, art teacher, artist, artisan, and Renaissance man.

 Wash over each color area separately!

-Within a color area, start by washing the lightest part of that stem or leaf or petal first.
+Within a color area, start by washing the lightest part of that stem, leaf, or petal first.
 Then work toward the darkest.
-A little color will get pushed by the tip of the brush and that's fine to push from lighter toward darker.
+A little color will get pushed by the tip of the brush, and that's fine to push from lighter to darker.
 It helps the gradient go where it should.
 Doing it the other way can put a big blob of darker color into your highlights and ruin it.

 On the shadows, I held the brush at an angle to the paper with the tip at the edge of the flower at the edge of the gray area, then moved it along the shadow where the wet brush covered the full width of the shadow.
 This meant water saturated the outer looser edge and overlapped the last bits of gold that I hadn't wetted because I was so careful going around it.
 It also created the soft edges to the shadows I wanted, as color migrated out from the rich shadow area into that swish of wet color next to it.